jirijakes/bitcoinops.github.io/_posts/en/newsletters/2022-07-06-newsletter.md

   list a proposal for an alternative to [BIP47][] that attempts to address some of the issues found during its use in production.
-BIP47 allows Alice to publish a payment code that anyone can use in combination with their own keys to create private addresses for Alice that only they and Alice will know, allowing anyone to reuse the public payment code without engaging in privacy-harming [address reuse][topic output linking].
-One of the problems with BIP47 is that the first transaction between a spender (e.g. Bob) and Alice may leak to block chain analysis organizations that Bob wants to pay Alice.
+BIP47 allows Alice to publish a payment code that anyone can use in combination with their own keys to create an unlimited number of private addresses for Alice that only they and Alice will know belong to her, avoiding the worst problems of [address reuse][topic output linking].

+    However, one of the problems with BIP47 is that the first transaction from spender Bob to receiver Alice is a *notification transaction* that uses a special address associated with the payment code.
+This definitely leaks to third parties who know Alice's payment code that someone is planning to start paying her.
+If Bob's wallet isn't carefully designed to segregate funds used for notification transactions, the transaction may also leak that Bob is planning to pay Alice---reducing or possibly even eliminating the benefits of BIP47.

     Hodler's scheme would be less likely to leak this information but it would increase the amount of data a client implementing the protocol would need to learn from the block chain, making it less suitable for light clients.
-Ruben Somsen suggested several alternatives that could also be investigated, including Somsen's silent payments idea (see [Newsletter #194][news194 silent payments]), Robin Linus's [2022 stealth addresses][] idea, and [previous
+Ruben Somsen indicated several alternatives that could also be investigated, including Somsen's silent payments idea (see [Newsletter #194][news194 silent payments]), Robin Linus's [2022 stealth addresses][] idea, and [previous